Chuan-Peng-Lab/FastSame-Sequence/README.md

 # FastSame-Sequence
-This is the Repo of Sequential Effect of Complicated Same-Different Judgements
+This is the Repo of the Sequential Effect of Complicated Same-Different Judgements